|

 This event is free and open to the public.
 Complimentary refreshments will be served.

 Emily Motto is a London-based artist whose work looks at ways bodies contain and consume space.
-She received her BFA from The Ruskin School of Drawing and Fine Art, Oxford University and has received numerous awards including most recently The Derek Hill Foundation Scholarship (2017 - 2018) and the Mark Tanner Sculpture Award (2016).
+She received her BFA from The Ruskin School of Drawing and Fine Art, Oxford University and has received numerous awards including most recently The Derek Hill Foundation Scholarship (2017 - 2018) and shortlisted for the Mark Tanner Sculpture Award (2016).
 Motto has recently completed residencies at The British School at Rome, Rome Italy (2017) and Beaconsfield Contemporary Art, London, UK (2016).
 Her work has been included in numerous exhibitions in the UK, Italy and Switzerland.
-Recent exhibitions include a two-person show titled Nexus Space at Platform Southwark and a solo show, POSTURES, RICE + TOY in London.
+Recent exhibitions include a two-person show titled Nexus Space at Platform Southwark and a solo show, POSTURES, RICE + TOYE in London.

-MONDAY, DECEMBER 30, 2018 |
+MONDAY, DECEMBER 30, 2018

 IN: KEARRA AMAYA GOPEE